 - Teach students to excel beyond the basics to present a high quality performance that includes phrasing, dynamics, articulation, and style specific to string instruments.

-The Prelude String Orchestra began its first season in fall of 1994 with advice and financial support from the Tustin Area Council for Fine Arts.
+Prelude String Orchestra began its first season in fall of 1994 with advice and financial support from the Tustin Area Council for Fine Arts.
 Annette Brower who was serving as Secretary to the Council at that time volunteered to manage the project.
 She has continued to manage the Orchestra since the founding year.
 Annette chose Helen Weed as the conductor because of her enthusiastic pledge of commitment to this orchestra which did not yet exist.
 Ms. Weed chose the name of the orchestra, “Prelude,” to indicate the first orchestral experience for many children.
+In 2017, Prelude Strings was incorporated as a 501 c 3 non profit.

-All students in the orchestra study with private teachers and have been accepted based on an audition.
-We have about 25 rehearsals on Saturday mornings between September and May and five performances.
+All students study with private teachers and have been accepted based on an audition.
+There are about 25 rehearsals on Saturday mornings between September and May and five performances.

-Due to overwhelming interest, the Orchestra has grown from a group of 8 violins and 2 cellos in its first season to about 90 musicians divided into two string ensembles.
-The Prelude String Orchestra is designed to meet the needs of intermediate level students and the Prelude Chamber Strings is for more advanced students.
+Due to overwhelming interest, the Orchestra grew from a group of 8 violins and 2 cellos in its first season to about 100 musicians divided into two string ensembles.
+Prelude String Orchestra is designed to meet the needs of intermediate level students and Prelude Chamber Strings is for more advanced students.
 Orchestra members are in elementary and junior high school.
 These musicians come from Orange, Riverside, and Los Angeles Counties.

-PSO/PCS wants to thank the many parents and community patrons whose overwhelming interest and support has helped make the Orchestras a success.
-Thanks are due also to our sponsor Suzuki Music Association of California, Los Angeles Branch-Orange County Chapter.
-With their assistance we not only have brought fine music to the citizens of Orange County, but have enriched the lives of hundreds of young musicians.
+Prelude Strings wants to thank the many musicians, parents and community patrons whose overwhelming interest and support has helped make the Orchestras a success.
+It has been our great pleasure to bring fine music to the citizens of Orange County and enrich the lives of hundreds of young musicians.

 Attendance and Release: For the success and growth of the Orchestra, it is expected that you make every effort to attend all rehearsals.
 An absence affects your own learning AND the ability of other orchestra members to be fully prepared for a performance.